mrkrd/cochlea/README.rst

 Laurel H. Carney for developing inner ear models and allowing us to use their code in *cochlea*.

-I also grateful to Ray Meddis for support with the Matlab Auditory Periphery model.
+I am also grateful to Ray Meddis for support with the Matlab Auditory Periphery model.

 Please, when you use any of the models, always cite the original